zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 # SPOW-BADO-introgression-scripts
-We here provide the scripts that we developed for analyzing introgression in whole genome sequences obtained from Barred and Spotted Owls.
+We here provide the scripts that we developed for analyzing introgression in whole genome sequences obtained from XXX.

 ## Contents
 * [Introduction](#introduction)